jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 better educated and thus able to resist the run\-of\-the\-mill phishing efforts?
-A suspicious user community is a well\- protected user community.With regard to incidents, Denial of Service continues to represent a serious problem.
+A suspicious user community is a well\- protected user community.
+With regard to incidents, Denial of
+Service continues to represent a serious problem.
 While these attacks rarely result in confirmed data